 - 4. Lay the assembled mast on the opened lid of the equipment/box with half of the 3rd section of the mast protruding beyond the lid of the equipment box. - 5.
 Assemble the Yagi antenna and install it half way down the 3rd mast section.
-(See Figure B) Note: The Gamma Rod must be facing down for weather considerations.

-NIRSC Yagi Antennas have a 50 degree Vertical and 60 Degree Horizontal beam widths.
+(See Figure B) Note: The Gamma Rod must be facing down for weather considerations. - NIRSC Yagi Antennas have a 50 degree Vertical and 60 Degree Horizontal beam widths.
 Install the VHF antenna base and appropriate VHF whip onto the 3rd mast section .
-Raise all radials and lock into

-- place.
-7. Connect the coax to the VHF antenna Base.
+Raise all radials and lock into - b.
+Install the VHF antenna base and appropriate VHF whip onto the 3rd mast section .
+Raise all radials and lock into place. - 7.
+Connect the coax to the VHF antenna Base.
 Connect the second coax to the Yagi antenna.
-Secure both coax cables - to the mast at four places with tie wraps adding a loop around the guy collar to prevent chafing the coax cables.
+Secure both coax cables to the mast at four places with tie wraps adding a loop around the guy collar to prevent chafing the coax cables.